Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Methods

-Another branch of physical observations and theories indicated that GCs in UDGs may have smaller color variations than GCs from other environments \citep{Lotz2004, van_Dokkum_2022, Saifollahi2022}.
-We here model the color variation using a zero-mean Gaussian random variable.
+\paragraph{Color Variations} Physical observations and theories indicated that GCs in UDGs may have smaller color variations than GCs from other environments \citep{Lotz2004, van_Dokkum_2022, Saifollahi2022}.
+Thus, GC color variations may be used as mark.
+As mentioned in \cref{sec:data}, we need to first acquire the GC color variations $V$ through GC colors.
+Suppose $C(\mathbf{x}_i)$ is the color of the $i$-th GC and $V(\mathbf{x}_i)$ is the color variation of the $i$-th GC.
+We derive $V(\mathbf{x}_i)$ from $C(\mathbf{x}_i)$ by treating $C(\mathbf{x}_i)$ as a geostatistical process governed by a Gaussian random field due to the spatial variation in $C(\mathbf{x}_i)$.
+Specifically, we consider